jeffeb3/Docs-layout/README.md

   - basic testing - basic page with a link to Boards section below each should have the most simple basic test with it
   - troubleshooting - links to below if needed, reverse stepper, loose pulley symtoms.
 Maybe all links
 - LR
-  -same layout as MPCNC
+  - same layout as MPCNC
 - Zenxy
-  -same
+  - same
 - MP3DP
-  -same
+  - same
 - Advanced (or something)
   - Boards - intro page maybe sorted by # of drivers
     - rambo - each board should link pins(laser pins), and prefered firmware, basic use as in repetier, move 10mm (works for all machines)